McDiesel/loaner/README.md

 ## Disclaimers

-The current release of the application is in active development
+The current release of the application is in active development.

 This is **not** an official Google product.
 This program is not formally supported and the code is available as-is with no guarantees.